 - It also provides a protective barrier that locks in moisture

 - It is known to boost blood circulation on the skin, which nourishes the follicles to produce stronger, healthier, and more flexible hair

 The Science Behind The Elixir – How It Works

-If you have a certain skins type, such as dry, oily or normal, you might want to use a beard oil that will compliment your skin.
+If you have a certain skin type, such as dry, oily, or normal, you might want to use beard oil that will compliment your skin.